Amad3eu/yew-parcel-temp/README.md

 ## Limitations
 If the server is closed while pages are still serving and after it is running again, the browser will not synchronize again with the server until you refresh the pages manually.

-## Do you like Yew Parcel Template?
-If you like Yew Parcel Template, help us supporting the project:
-- BAT rewards in case that you use [Brave Browser](https://brave.com/)
-- Using this link to create an account in [Binance](https://www.binance.com/en/register?ref=DB8EPXF0) (get 10% fee back for every trading)

 ## Rustc Version Required